-Recently, the Saudi Arabian Ministry of Human Resources launched the Labour Reform Initiative for its international expatriates.
+The Saudi Arabian Ministry of Human Resources recently launched the Labour Reform Initiative for its international expatriates.
 The main goal of this reform was to make amendments to the current sponsorship system and help enhance the mobility of every national and international worker in Saudi Arabia.
-In this guide, we will talk about Saudi Arabia’s Labour Reform Initiative in detail.
+This guide will discuss Saudi Arabia’s Labour Reform Initiative in detail.

 Changes in the Labour Law as Per the Labour Reform Initiative

 The preceding labor law stated that any foreign worker who came to Saudi Arabia by their employer’s sponsorship could only switch jobs.
 Leave the country or do any other administrative and official duties only after permission from their sponsor.
 The new labor reform initiative aims to change this narrative completely.

 Unlike this previous law, the new labor reform grants the foreign national complete authority to carry out administrative duties and switch or leave jobs based on the validity of their employment contracts without requiring any permission from their employer.